 A Federal Strategy for Science Engagement

-The next administration should adopt a federal strategy for science engagement that enables all Americans to learn from, use, and participate in the process and outputs of science.
+The Biden-Harris Administration should adopt a federal strategy for science engagement that enables all Americans to learn from, use, and participate in the process and outputs of science.

 Investments in science and technology have the greatest impact when paired with increased public access to, and participation in, the scientific enterprise.
 Emerging areas of basic and applied research, such as synthetic biology and artificial intelligence, have important implications for society.
 Science engagement is essential for improving public scientific literacy, raising and discussing ethical considerations, and aligning research with public priorities and values.
 Broadening participation in the scientific enterprise is more than a question of who “does” the science.
 Rather, it requires looking beyond traditional science, technology, engineering, and mathematics (STEM) education for creative ways to increase public exposure to, understanding of, and meaningful contributions to science.